radiorabe/raar/doc/import.md

 ## Recordings

 The import processes audio files from a external sources, aka recordings.
 The way these files are created is not part of RAAR.
+Refer to [Recording](recording.md) in case you don't already have a recording solution.
 The following pre-conditions must hold:

 * The audio files are put in the directories defined by `IMPORT_DIRECTORIES`.
 * Multiple directories may contain different recordings for the same times (for failover purposes), but with the same duration.